saha0073/Graph-Neural-Network/README.md

 There are quite a few types of GNN, such as Graph Convolution Network, Graph LSTM, Gated GNN and among them GCNs are most popular & most widely used GNN.
 'Convolution' operation in GCN is very similar to the Convolution in CNN architecture.
 GCN very powerful neural network architecture for machine learning on graphs.
 In fact, they are so powerful that even a randomly initiated 2-layer GCN can produce useful feature representations of nodes in networks.
 The figure below illustrates a 2-dimensional representation of each node in a network produced by such a GCN.

  ![pic](https://github.com/saha0073/Graph-Neural-Network/blob/main/gcn.PNG)

+ ## Context

+I started working on Graph Neural Network (GNN) as a part of reasearch project at University of Minnesota.
+Later I presented about GNN in the company I was working then.
+These are the jupyter notebook and slides from the presentation.

 ## References
 * A Gentle Introduction to Graph Neural Networks (Basics, DeepWalk, and GraphSage) by Kung-Hsiang Huang in [Medium](https://towardsdatascience.com/a-gentle-introduction-to-graph-neural-network-basics-deepwalk-and-graphsage-db5d540d50b3).